the-technat/banana/docs/04_infra_addons.md

 To do this, you need the original values of your secrets again and need to go through every app.

-Here's how you encrypt a secrets written in K8s:
+Here's how you encrypt a secret written in K8s yaml:

 ```bash
 kubeseal --format yaml <input.yaml >output.yaml